PawseySC/singularity-containers/_episodes/05-gpu-gromacs.md

   ```
   {: .bash}

-Now, GPU resources are usually made available in HPC systems through schedulers, to which Singularity natively and transparently interfaces.
+GPU resources are usually made available in HPC systems through schedulers, to which Singularity natively and transparently interfaces.
 So, for instance let us have a look in the current directory at the Slurm batch script called `gpu.sh`:

 ```
 #!/bin/bash -l